firehot/cocos2d-2.0-kamcord/README.md

 To test this functionality, press `Start Recording`, play with the app, then close it by pressing the home button.
 Re-open the app, do some more actions, then press `Stop Recording`.
 When the Kamcord dialog appears, select `Replay Video`.
 It should show one seamless video of everything that's happened.

 <b>Note: in your game, you should defer calling</b> `resume` <b>until your user resumes gameplay.
 Calling it in</b> `applicationDidBecomeActive:` <b>like in this example will capture the pause screen of your game, which is probably not what you or your user wants.</b>

+## Other Kamcord details

+### Mixpanel

+We collect analytics on user behavior.
+Specifically, we keep track of how often users replay videos, how often they share to social networks, which social networks they share to, etc. The information we track is purely aggregate statistics and **not** personally identifiable, so you can rest assured there are no privacy concerns for your end users.

+### Amazon Simple Storage Service (S3)

+Kamcord stores videos on Amazon S3, hence why we need `AWSiOSSDK.framework`.

+## Troubleshooting

+Below are various integration issues that some game developers have run into.

+### Application crashes when you press [Done] on the main Kamcord view

+Make sure that there is only **one** view controller in your application delegate, and barring some strange cases, that root view controller should be an instance of `KCViewController`.
+We've seen cases where people have had both a `RootViewController` and a `KCViewController` instantiated inside their app delegate.
+Removing the `RootViewController` solved the crash problems.

+### Video uploads to kamcord.com don't succeed

+Kamcord uploads videos in the background.
+This allows your user to get back to playing your game right away.
+Even after your app loses foreground, we still have 10 mins of time to upload.
+In the case that we can't finish it in those 10 minutes, we queue the job for next time the app regains foreground, and keep doing this until the video upload succeeds.

+If you are testing Kamcord with XCode and press the `Stop` button too soon after you press `Share`, the video will most likely not have finished uploading.
+This is especially true for videos recorded with `TRAILER_VIDEO_RESOLUTION` since they are about 5x larger than those recorded with `SMART_VIDEO_RESOLUTION`.
+Videos also upload much more quickly on WiFi than 3G.
+To ensure the video upload succeeds, just leave the app running for a sufficient time and check the video on kamcord.com.

+### armv6

+Kamcord only supports i386 and armv7.
+If you need an armv6 build for some reason, <a href="mailto:matt@kamcord.com" />shoot us an email</a>.

 ## Contact Us